 - No Coding Experience Required

 - Rich Analytics

-I’m an Apple fan, so I opt for an Apple MacBook Pro when it comes to podcasting.
-Not only is this computer sleek, but it also runs well and lasts for the long haul.
+I’m an Apple fan, so perhaps it’s obvious that I opt for an Apple MacBook Pro when it comes to podcasting.
+Not only is this computer sleek but it also runs well and lasts for the long haul.
 I’d suggest getting 512 GB storage because audio files are big.